Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/routing-in-partitioned-spaces.markdown

 # Writing To a Partitioned Space

-As explained above, in [Defining a Routing Property](#defining-a-routing-property), when a proxy is asked to write an entry it extracts the routing property value to determine the relevant partition id and forwards the entry to that partition.
+As explained above, in [Defining a Routing Property](#defining-a-routing-property), when a proxy is asked to write an entry it extracts the routing property value to determine the relevant partition ID and forwards the entry to that partition.
 If the routing property value is null, an exception will be thrown indicating the proxy cannot write the entry because it does not know the target partition.

 When an entry is being updated, the proxy uses the routing property to route the update request to the relevant partition.

 On a batch write/update via `writeMultiple`, the proxy iterates over the batch of entries and divides them into groups according to the routing property, and each group is sent to the relevant partition in parallel.

-Starting with 8.0.1, an auto generated id property can be used for routing as well - the proxy detects that routing is auto generated, selects a partition using a round-robin approach and forwards the entry to that partition.
-The space embeds the partition id in the auto generated id value, so if the entry is later updated the proxy will extract the partition id from the id value and route the entry to the correct partition.
-Note that auto generated routing is only valid in conjunction with auto generated id, and cannot be used to route other entries.
+An auto-generated ID property can be used for routing as well - the proxy detects that routing is auto-generated, selects a partition using a round-robin approach and forwards the entry to that partition.
+The space embeds the partition ID in the auto-generated ID value, so if the entry is later updated the proxy will extract the partition ID from the ID value and route the entry to the correct partition.
+Note that auto-generated routing is only valid in conjunction with auto-generated ID, and cannot be used to route other entries.

 {{%anchor Querying a Partitioned Space %}}